andytianph/TGRS_PCViT/README.md

 This branch contains the official pytorch implementation for <a href="https://ieeexplore.ieee.org/document/10417056">PCViT: A Pyramid Convolutional Vision Transformer Detector for Object Detection in Remote-Sensing Imagery</a> [TGRS'24].

 ## Updates
-### 2023.10.18
+### 2024.3.5
 The codes of the PCViT has been released.
 The weights and logs will be uploaded soon.

 ## Introduction
 This repository contains codes, models and test results for the paper "[PCViT: A Pyramid Convolutional Vision Transformer Detector for Object Detection in Remote-Sensing Imagery](https://ieeexplore.ieee.org/document/10417056)".

 <div align=center><img src="/Image/PCViT_baseline.png" width="80%" height="80%"></div>
-Fig. 1: The structure of the baseline of the proposed PCViT.
-The proposed backbone constitutes a multiscale pyramid with three scale stages.
+Fig. 1: **The structure of the baseline of the proposed PCViT.** The proposed backbone constitutes a multiscale pyramid with three scale stages.
 The initial two stages consist of convolutional blocks, and the final stage consists of transformer blocks.
 Here, we refine the transformer block using the PCM  and LGKA module.
 Then, The multiscale features derived from the backbone are then fed into the subsequent FRPN neck to facilitate contextual information interaction before being directed to the detection head.

 <div align=center><img src="/Image/Pretrain.png" width="80%" height="80%"></div>
-Fig. 2: The pipeline of the proposed MPP.
-During pretraining, K masked perspectives of each image are randomly sampled in a mini-batch with MPM.
+Fig. 2: **The pipeline of the proposed MPP.** During pretraining, K masked perspectives of each image are randomly sampled in a mini-batch with MPM.
 Then, they will be fed to the encoder and the decoder for invisible reconstruction with targets.

 <div align=center><img src="/Image/LGKA.png" width="80%" height="80%"></div>
-Fig. 3: Local/Global k-NN Attention.
-In each group of transformer subblocks, we use local attention for the first two layers, that is, reduce computational complexity through 16x16 window attention.
+Fig. 3: **Local/Global k-NN Attention.** In each group of transformer subblocks, we use local attention for the first two layers, that is, reduce computational complexity through 16x16 window attention.
 For propagation between windows, we use global attention in the third layer.

 ## Results and Models